Sebastian Dahlström

-Sebastian Dahlström (born 5 November 1996) is a Finnish football player who plays for KuPS.
+Sebastian Dahlström (born 5 November 1996) is a Finnish football player who plays for IFK Mariehamn.

-Career

-Club
+Club career

 On 18 December 2019, Sheriff Tiraspol announced that Dahlström would join the club on 20 January 2020.
-In 2021 he made a one-season contract with his old club HJK.
+In 2021, he made a one-season contract with his old club HJK.

 On 10 December 2021, he signed a two-year contract with KuPS.

+Dahlström signed with fellow Veikkausliiga club IFK Mariehamn on 13 November 2023, on a two-year deal, starting in the 2024 season.

-International
+International career

 Dahlström made his debut for the Finland national football team on 8 January 2019 in a friendly against Sweden, as a half-time substitute for Tim Sparv.

+Personal life

+His younger brother Benjamin is also a footballer.